 Tidy by category, not location

-Streamline your process by tidying by category instead of location.
-This will save you time and keep you more organized as you don’t have to repeat the process of decluttering for each room.
+Streamline your process by tidying by category instead of the location.
+This will save you time and keep you more organized as you don’t have to repeat the process of decluttering each room.
 By tidying per category, Kondo claims that you won’t turn back to your old ways.

 Follow the right order